“Nuno would always push you to give more to your riding”.

 Riding in front of Nuno Oliveira for the first time, I felt as though I knew nothing.
 The lesson followed a pattern which was to become very familiar to me over the next three years: shoulder-in, travers and half pass in walk on straight lines and circles, then repeated in trot and finally canter work.
 That particular lesson is marked so clearly in my memory because I rode my first flying change.

 Our days would start early when Nuno was at Quinta do Brejo.
-I typically worked from 6.00am until 8.00pm – the day was full and I relished every opportunity to learn.
+I would be at the Quinta at 6.00am until 8.00pm in the evening – the day was full and I relished every opportunity to learn.
 We started with the young horses and I would assist Nuno as he lunged them and worked them in-hand.
 He would observe closely while they were loose schooled .
 Because of this careful approach with the youngsters before they were ridden, there were rarely any problems and all the horses felt strong, balanced supple and able to carry a rider from the first time they were ridden.

 Morning sessions ended with lessons for the students who travelled across the globe to spend a few days watching and learning from the Master.
 They had a second lesson in the afternoon and both followed a similar pattern with group warm-ups in walk and trot.
 In the morning they would do individual canter work, counter canter, flying changes and pirouettes.
 In the afternoon, piaffe and passage.